-Mike Lew is co-director of Ma-Yi Writers Lab.
-He is currently on a Mellon Foundation residency with Ma-Yi that he shares with his wife and co-writer Rehana Lew Mirza (whom he met in the Lab).
-Mike’s plays include Tiger Style!
-(Huntington, La Jolla Playhouse, and Alliance productions; O’Neill, CTG, and Juilliard workshops), Teenage Dick (Public Studio; O’Neill, OSF, FST, and PF workshops), microcrisis (Ma-Yi, InterAct, and Next Act productions), Stockton (AracaWorks and EST workshops), People’s Park (Victory Gardens workshop), In Paris You will Find Many Baguettes… (Humana), Roanoke (Humana), and Moustache Guys.
-He is a Tony voter, Dramatists Guild Council member, and recipient of a NYFA fellowship and the Lanford Wilson, Helen Merrill, Heideman, and Kendeda awards.
+Mike Lew is co-director of Ma-Yi Writers’ Lab and is currently on a 3-year fellowship at Ma-Yi through the Mellon Foundation (which he shares with his wife Rehana Lew Mirza, whom he met in the Lab).
+His plays include Teenage Dick (Ma-Yi at the Public, Artists Rep, and Perseverance productions; Public Studio, O’Neill, OSF workshops), Tiger Style!
+(Olney, Huntington, La Jolla Playhouse, and Alliance productions; O’Neill and CTG workshops), Bike America (Ma-Yi and Alliance productions), microcrisis (Ma-Yi, InterAct, and Next Act productions), Moustache Guys, and the book to the musical Bhangin’ It.
+He is a Tony voter and Dramatists Guild Council member.
+Honors include La Jolla Playhouse Artist-in-Residence (with Rehana Lew Mirza); Lark Venturous and NYFA fellowships; and the PEN Emerging Playwright, Lanford Wilson, Helen Merrill, Heideman, and Kendeda awards.
 Education: Juilliard, Yale.
+Website: mikelew.com.

 Agency for the Performing Arts

 Book by Mike Lew and Rehana Lew Mirza, Music and Lyrics by Samuel Willmott